 Smartphones, smartwatches, and linked devices such as Bluetooth and wireless headphones can have location-sharing capabilities.
 You could be sharing your location without even knowing it.
-You can control which app has access to your location by turning off that option through your smart phone settings (most phones have location privacy options in the settings).
+You can control which app has access to your location by turning off that option through your smartphone settings (most phones have location privacy options in the settings).
 Some social media platforms also allow you to manage your location privacy through the site’s privacy settings.

 5. Don’t include location coordinates in your pictures

-Did you know that when you post a photo taken on your smart phone, you could inadvertently share your location as well?
-That means that the selfie you just posted and uploaded online could contain your exact GPS coordinates.
-You can turn off that capability through the privacy setting on your camera app.
-Don’t forget that even if you turned off the location option for your camera app, the photo sharing app that you’re using may share your location—so turn off the location option for the app as well.
-You can also delete the location data from photos taken with the location settings on by going to “properties” on the digital photograph and manually deleting the information.
+Did you know that when you post a photo taken on your smartphone or camera that you could inadvertently share your location as well?
+That means that the selfie you just posted and uploaded online could contain your address or exact GPS coordinates.
+You can turn off that ‘geotagging’ capability through the privacy settings on your camera app.
+Don’t forget that even if you turned off the location option for your camera app, the photo sharing or social media app that you’re using may share your location – so turn off the location option for the app as well.
+You can also delete the location data from photos taken with the location settings on by going to ‘properties’ on the digital photograph and manually deleting the information.

-6. Be mindful about connecting social media accounts
+6. Be mindful about logging into accounts using other accounts

-You can connect your Instagram to your Facebook or to other social media platforms—and yeah, that may make it easier to update everyone following you with just one click.
-But that also means that a lot more people will have access to lots of info about you.
+Connecting your Instagram to your Facebook, or other social media platforms may make it easier to update everyone following you with just one click, but that also means that a lot more people will have access to a lot more information about you.
 It also makes it more difficult to lock down your privacy.
 For example, if someone gains access to one account they may be able to access your linked accounts.

 7. Be careful when using free wireless networks

-Free internet is always awesome.
-But you pay for it by being more vulnerable to risks.
+Free internet is great, but you pay for it by being more vulnerable to risks.
 Using open wireless networks at your local coffee shop or sandwich shop can leave you susceptible to hackers accessing your private information.
 If you’re going to check bank accounts, buy something where you have to give your credit card information, or do anything sensitive, wait until you are back on a secure network.
-And if your personal wireless network doesn’t have a password on it, for the love of any deity, put a password on it!
+And if your personal hotspot or wireless network at home doesn’t have a password on it, it’s a great idea to put a password on it now!

 8. Use HTTPS everywhere

 Not all websites are created equal.
-Some sites are more vulnerable to viruses, and when you visit them, it makes your computer/tablet more vulnerable.
-However, some sites have a secure version you can tell by looking at the link in the URL address bar.
-If it starts with “https,” it’s a secure page vs. “http,” which is just a normal page (the next time you’re checking your bank account or buying something online, check out the address bar.
+Some sites are more vulnerable to viruses, and when you visit them, it makes your computer or device more vulnerable.
+However, some sites have a secure version.
+You can tell by looking at the link in the URL address bar.
+If it starts with ‘https’, it’s a secure page vs. ‘http’, which is just a normal page.
+The next time you’re checking your bank account or buying something online, check out the address bar.
 Browsers often show a closed lock symbol or green colour to indicate it’s a secure site.
 An easy way to ensure that you’re using the secure page whenever you can is to download the HTTPS-everywhere browser add-in.
-Each time you go to a site, it’ll try to open the secure (https) site rather than the normal one.
-If the site doesn’t have a secure page, it’ll default to the normal page.
+Each time you go to a site, it will try to open the secure (https) site rather than the normal one.
+If the site doesn’t have a secure page, it will default to the normal page.

-You can choose to browse the internet privately in Google Chrome, Mozilla Firefox, Microsoft Explorer and Safari.
-Basically, privately browsing means that someone can’t open your web browser after you’ve used it and go through the history to see what you’ve been up to.
+You can choose to browse the internet privately in Google Chrome, Mozilla Firefox, Microsoft Edge and Safari.
+Basically, private browsing means that someone can’t open your web browser after you’ve used it and go through the history to see which sites you visited.
 Browsing privately is safer if you’re using a friend’s computer or tablet or are on a public computer.
 Be aware that you have to close the browser to erase your history.
 If you leave it open, users after you can still see your browsing history.

 10. Use more than one email address

 Email addresses are free, so have as many as you want!
 You can use one specific email address with a super strong password for your banking and shopping.
 Use another email for all the junk mail and accounts you have to create in order to use a particular web service.
 You could even consider using different email addresses for different social media accounts.
-Using different emails for different accounts is safer because if someone guesses one of your email + password combos, they don’t have access to all your accounts.
-You can even go one step further and download a service that “masks” your account address, so that you’re never using your actual email address.
+Using different emails for different accounts is safer because if someone guesses one of your email and password combinations, they don’t get access to all your accounts.
+You can even go one step further and download a service that ‘masks’ your account address, so that you’re never using your actual email address.